 The accompanying unaudited condensed consolidated financial statements have been prepared on the basis of the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
-From inception to June 30, 2023 September 30, 2023, the Company has incurred cash outflows from operations, losses from operations and had an accumulated deficit of \$2.6 2.7 billion primarily as a result of expenses incurred through a combination of research and development activities related to our various product candidates and expenses supporting those activities.
-As of July 31, 2023 November 1, 2023, the date of issuance of these unaudited condensed consolidated financial statements, the Company believes that its cash and cash equivalents of \$616.3 452.4 million as of June 30, 2023 September 30, 2023 combined with its cash flows generated from sales will be sufficient to fund its operations and capital expenditures for at least the next twelve months.
+From inception to September 30, 2023 March 31, 2024, the Company has incurred cash outflows from operations, losses from operations and had an accumulated deficit of \$2.7 2.9 billion primarily as a result of expenses incurred through a combination of research and development activities related to our the Company's various product candidates and expenses supporting those activities.
+The Company has primarily financed its operations through public offerings of its common stock, convertible debt, private placements of preferred stock prior to its initial public offering, the development funding agreement with SFJ Pharmaceuticals Group ("SFJ"), and the collaboration agreement with Sobi.
+The Company has financed a portion of its operations through product sales but has not yet achieved profitability.

+As of November 1, 2023 May 7, 2024, the date of issuance of these unaudited condensed consolidated financial statements, the Company believes that its cash and cash equivalents of \$452.4 325.9 million as of September 30, 2023 combined March 31, 2024 together with its cash flows anticipated to be generated from sales of EMPAVELI and from SYFOVRE will be sufficient to fund its operations and capital expenditures expenditure requirements for at least the next twelve months.